mateuswetah/A11Y-Buttons/readme.txt

 = Why is my Skip to Link button styled differently from the other buttons? =

 Internally, the Skip to link button is an anchor (`<a>`) tag, as its role is related to navigation.
-The other ones are actual `<button>` tags as they perform actions and not linking.
+The other ones are actual `<button>` tags as they perform actions and not as linking.
 You may use the block formatting and settings to make them similar to each other.

-= What is and how to test the Accesskey? =

-Accesskey is an HTML feature for navigating via focus on different elements using keyboard shortcuts.
-You can learn about it [here](https://html.spec.whatwg.org/multipage/interaction.html#the-accesskey-attribute "The HTML spec documentation for accesskey").
-Sadly, each Browser/OS implements its shortcut differently but can check the possible values [here](https://developer.mozilla.org/pt-BR/docs/Web/HTML/Global_attributes/accesskey "MDN list of current shortcuts used by accesskey.").
-So for example, if you set your Skip to content button to the Search input and defined the Accesskey as `s` (should be only one character), a user on Firefox on Windows or Linux will be able to quickly set focus to this button by pressing `ALT` + `SHIFT` + `s`.

 = How are my preferences stored? =